Spartanx10000/PlusConsole/README.md

 # PlusConsole
-Simple library to improve console applications .NET
+Simple library to improve the presentation of console applications .NET